arlonproj/arlon/docs/installation.md

   (e.g. `/usr/local/bin`) included in your ${PATH} to the `bin/arlon` binary to make it easy to invoke the command.

-## Cluster orchestration API providers
+## 4. Install Cluster Orchestration API providers

 Arlon currently supports Cluster API on AWS cloud.
 It also has experimental support for Crossplane on AWS.
+Install one of the following.

-### Cluster API
+### Install Cluster API

 Using the [Cluster API Quickstart Guide](https://cluster-api.sigs.k8s.io/user/quick-start.html) as reference, complete these steps: